chandran-2003-ram/tkinter/README.md

 Yet to do more by adding many features and to makesure a better calculating app with a good GUI.

-## Goal : A random number generating app with GUI
+### 2. A random number generating app with GUI
-## Achieved yet : command line interface
+* Achieved yet : command line interface
+* Goal : Graphical user interface app with selecting range by the user itself